 Asheboro brings in tons of people for the North Carolina Zoo but there’s even more to this town that sits in the heart of our state.
 The NC Aviation Museum and the American Classic Motorcycle Museum are two mainstays to visit.
 Oh, and there’s also the NC Potters Conference in March.

-Carrboro is where a lot of UNC Chapel Hill students live.
-It’s also home to folks who discovered that this is one of the chillest small towns in North Carolina.
+Carrboro is where a lot of UNC-Chapel Hill students live.
+It’s also home to folks who discovered that this is one of the most chill small towns in North Carolina.
 We long felt that way and even learned about the ties between many Carrboro restaurants during the Taste food tour we joined there.

 Slow down a bit at Pinehurst Resort before heading out for a day on the Cradle Par 3 Course.
 You can also get out and explore Pinehurst’s Sandhills Horticultural Gardens or travel to nearby Carthage for a look at murals and some grub at Pik N Pig.

 We love this Chatham County town for its walkable downtown.